AC1original/Filemanager/README.md

 # File Manager
 Simple file manager library for Java.
 This file manager provides functionality to manage file contents, allowing reading, writing, and modifying files.
 It supports both file-based and InputStream-based sources.

+## Contributing
+Feel free to fork this repository, make improvements and submit a pull request!

+## Contact
+For any questions or suggestions [contact me on Discord](https://discord.com/users/872921450691067924/). <br>

 ## Dependency
 ### Maven
 ```